- US Online Poker

 Pari-mutuel wagering on races predates the 2018 repeal of PASPA and the inception of other forms of legal sports betting in the greater US.
 Advance-deposit wagering apps like TVG are available for use in Colorado.

-The Colorado Lottery does not directly offer online games or online ticket sales.
+The Colorado Lottery does not directly offer instant online lottery games or online ticket sales.
 It does, however, offer an app where customers can scan tickets to check for winners.

 There’s currently no legal option for conventional real-money online poker and casino gambling in Colorado.
 Sweepstakes sites, however, operate legally and provide the same opportunity to win cash prizes.